Now that I have your attention 🙂

 “Hello!
-Earth to Rohinee!!
-Earth to Rohinee!!
+Earth to Rohinee!
+Earth to Rohinee!
 Do you Copy?”
 He said a few times, almost imitating a voice you would hear from a transmitter.

+“What?”I managed to sputter eventually.
 Look!
-See! what’s happening in front of you!”
+See!
+What’s happening in front of you!”
 He remarked.

 Nature had just finished unfolding a most breathtaking spray painting in the final moments left of the day.
 It was akin to watching a live masterclass on how it gets done.
-I saw gold and crimson melding with cobalt and coral and for a moment I thought, I would make such a mess if I ever attempted to water-paint this on paper- literally!
-Leave it to the Pros, I say!
+I saw gold and crimson melding with cobalt and coral and, for a moment, I thought I would make such a mess if I ever attempted to water-paint this on paper, literally!
+Leave it to the pros, I say.
 But such was the beauty of these few moments that even the moon seemed spellbound, hesitant to come out and usher in the end of day.
-A not so hidden treasure in plain sight.
-And it has been mine for the finding every. single. day !
+A not-so-hidden treasure in plain sight.
+And it has been mine for the finding every single day.
 And yet, I manage to miss it.

 Come to think of it, everyday is filled with such treasures.
 Sometimes, it is in noticing things like the first green shoots of a plant which you have been nurturing for a while, or that mischievous smile your child gives you.
 Maybe your significant other made you dinner or hot chocolate or you chanced upon a pressed flower you left in a book you are re-reading, or was it the smell of coffee in the morning… You get the drift.

-In the initial stages of the quarantine, I could not help obsessing about wanting things to go back to being as they were — normal — and kept visualising the good old days.
+In the initial stages of quarantine, I could not help obsessing about wanting things to go back to being as they were — normal — and kept visualising the good old days.
 I was tripping on how life will get less burdensome when the help is able to come through or, how much fun it will be to go out for a movie or hang out in a cafe with friends.
 There was a lurking sense of fear and of not wanting to loose control over these joys that were abundant in the life before the pandemic — as if any of these were mine to control in the first place!

-I could choose to live in fear of loosing control, or live every moment of the present- enjoying the treasures it offered.
+I could choose to live in fear of loosing control, or live every moment of the present enjoying the treasures it offered.
 And if I choose to sow the seeds of happiness now, it is more than likely that happiness is what will bear fruit.

 In that sunset I almost missed watching, a future was also being played out— a potential future that reflected the bounty I had collected with all the small joys over the years to come.
-I could see myself rich with emotional, spiritual and psychological wealth- currencies that I see gaining immense traction and value in our life post Covid-19.
+I could see myself rich with emotional, spiritual and psychological wealth, currencies that I see gaining immense traction and value in our life post Covid-19.